daehuikim/WikiOFGraph/README.md

 # WikiOFGraph
-Official Repository for paper "Ontology-Free General-Domain Knowledge Graph-to-Text Generation Dataset Synthesis using Large Language Model" (link will be added)
+Official Repository for paper [Ontology-Free General-Domain Knowledge Graph-to-Text Generation Dataset Synthesis using Large Language Model](https://arxiv.org/abs/2409.07088v1)

 ## Install

-To use this repository, you must download the provided [QuestEval](./QuestEval/) directory.
+To use this repository, you must download the provided [QuestEval](./qeval/) directory.
 This directory contains modifications to the official QuestEval repository.
 These modifications are necessary for the specific analyses performed in this project, so please ensure you use the provided version.

 ```bash
 git clone https://github.com/daehuikim/WikiOFGraph.git